GeorgeHernandez/GeorgeHernandez/Opinions/index.md

 ### 1.1.3.
 Good

-- Because of the oligodynamic effect (https://en.wikipedia.org/wiki/Oligodynamic_effect), it would be nice if some germ-exposed items were made out of naturally biocidal metals.
+- Because of the [oligodynamic effect](https://en.wikipedia.org/wiki/Oligodynamic_effect), it would be nice if some germ-exposed items were made out of naturally biocidal metals.
 E.g. Brass doorknobs, silverware.
-- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",  "MAY", and "OPTIONAL" MAY BE interpreted as described in RFC 2119 [http://www.ietf.org/rfc/rfc2119.txt].
+- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",  "MAY", and "OPTIONAL" MAY BE interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).
 Aka Conformance Verbs for Requirement Levels.
 - ISO 9000: 7 Quality Management Principles: Customer Focus.
 Leadership.
 Engagement of People.
 Process Approach.
 Improvement.
 Evidence-Based Decision Making.
 Relationship Management.
 - 13 month calendars where each month is 28 day.
-E.g. https://en.wikipedia.org/wiki/International_Fixed_Calendar or https://en.wikipedia.org/wiki/Positivist_calendar.
-Alas, not likely. to ever be broadly implemented.
+E.g. [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar) or [Positivist calendar](https://en.wikipedia.org/wiki/Positivist_calendar).
+Alas, not likely to ever be broadly implemented.

 ## 1.2.
 SHOULD CSE